gmodonnell/swmg/setup/containerization.md

 | `docker rm/rmi` | remove container/image |
 | `docker logs` | view container logs |

+## Docker Update and Use
+To update an image: `docker pull image/image`

+To run the image: `docker run --rm -it -p <PORT>:<PORT> -v <local_folder>:<container_folder> image/image` rm will make sure the shit cleans itself, it gives you an interactive shell when the container spins up and v shares a folder between the host and the container.

 You can also use a utility known as `lxc` to containerize things.